 a.
-Revenue recognition - method and measure of progress

-The Group applied the following judgements that significantly affect the determination of the amount and timing of revenue from contracts with customers:
+Revenue recognition - method and measure of progress The Group applied the following judgements that significantly affect the determination of the amount and timing of revenue from contracts with customers:

-The Group concluded that revenue from coal sales is to be recognized at a point in time as the control transfers to customers at the date of shipment, which is consistent with the point in time when risk and rewards passed under PAS 18.
+The Group concluded that revenue from coal sales is to be recognized at a point in time as the control transfers to customers at the date of shipment.